-Professor, Trumpet Wind & Percussion Division
+Distinguished University Professor, Trumpet Wind & Percussion Division

 B.M.
 Eastman School of Music; M.M.
 University of Maryland

-Chris appears as soloist on more than twenty recordings and as a performer on more than one hundred chamber music, orchestra, and jazz recordings.
-CD Review called his recording of Copland’s Quiet City “a model of quiet perfection” and in an overview of several solo recordings Gramophone Magazine described his performances as “astonishingly poised.”
-Of his recording of Eric Ewazen’s Sonata for Trumpet and Piano, American Record Guide states “Ewazen writes that he had Gekker’s sound in his mind when he wrote the Sonata, and I can understand why.
+Chris Gekker is Distinguished University Professor of Trumpet at the University of Maryland School of Music.
+He has been featured as soloist at Carnegie Hall, Lincoln Center, and throughout the United States, Europe, and Asia.
+After performances of Bach’s Christmas Oratorio and Brandenburg Concerto no. 2 at Carnegie Hall, the New York Times praised his “bright virtuosity” and described his playing as “clear toned and pitch perfect.”
+Chris appears as soloist on more than thirty recordings and on more than one hundred chamber music, orchestral, and jazz recordings.
+CD Review called his recording of Copland’s Quiet City “a model of quiet perfection” and in an overview of several solo recordings Grammophone Magazine described his performances as “astonishingly poised.”
+Of his recording of Eric Ewazen’s Sonata for Trumpet and Piano American Record Guide states “Ewazen writes that he had Gekker’s sound in his mind when he wrote the Sonata, and I can understand why.
 It is round, soft edged, and gorgeous at soft dynamic levels, and always full and well controlled at fortissimo.”
 Chris is one of the featured artists on Deutsche Grammophon’s 2005 compilation “Masters of the Trumpet.”

 Chris’ most recent solo recordings include the Bach 2nd Brandenburg Concerto and “Winter,” a cd of music for trumpet and piano by Eric Ewazen and David Snow.
 Of the Bach, Classics Today writes “Chris Gekker plays with brilliance and panache,” and BBC Magazine states “the trumpeter gives a secure and glittering account.”
-On “Winter," American Record Guide writes “I cannot think of another trumpet player I’d rather listen to than Gekker, and he is at his sweet, velvet-toned best in these pieces.”
+On “Winter” American Record Guide writes “I cannot think of another trumpet player I’d rather listen to than Gekker, and he is at his sweet, velvet-toned best in these pieces.”